alyson-b69/checkpoint4/README.md

 - [x] Create log-out button

 - [x] Create administrable profilPage
-- [ ] Add possibility to create a new building on profilPage

 - [x] Create residentsList component on building page
 - [x] Create eventList component on Building page
 - [x] Create createEvent component on Building page
 - [x] Add possibility to delete Event on Building page
-- [ ] Add possibility to participate to 1 event on Building Page
+- [x] Add possibility to participate to 1 event on Building Page
-- [ ] Add possibility to show how participate to 1 event on Building Page
+- [x] Add possibility to show how participate to 1 event on Building Page
+- [x] Add possibility to delete my participation

+### NEED TO FIX

+- [ ] Refresh data after login, and after submit

+### NICE TO HAVE

+- [ ] Add possibility to create a new building on profilPage
+- [ ] Manage recycling_center with API
 - [ ] Add MapAPI to show my building on a map
+- [ ] Add on chat-box by event